monzee/archbooster/README.md

 This class extends `MutableLiveData`, so you can use this exactly as you would a `MutableLiveData`.
-Typically you'd have a `ViewModel` with a private field with a getter exposing it as `LiveData` and you'd have some other method that feeds value into the field.
+Typically you'd have a `ViewModel` with a private field with a getter exposing it as `LiveData` and you'd have some other methods that feed values into the field.

 ```java
 public class CounterModel extends ViewModel {